What is the hormonal IUD?

 Disadvantages of the hormonal IUD

 - A clinician must insert and remove the IUD.
-Insertion may be harder in people who have never given birth but it is still possible.

 - Insertion may be uncomfortable or painful.